MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 CloudScript is one of PlayFab's most versatile features.
 It allows client code to request execution of any kind of custom server-side functionality you can implement, and it can be used in conjunction with virtually anything.

 This tutorial covers writing your CloudScript functions.
-Please see the [Using CloudScript](using-cloudscript.md) tutorial for help in uploading your CloudScript files to your title.
+Please see the [CloudScript Quickstart](cloudscript-quickstart.md) for help in uploading your CloudScript files to your title.

 > [!NOTE]
 > This tutorial demonstrates Unity code samples, but CloudScript works similarly for all SDKs.